bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - MEMORY TIP
   - These expletive words are comforting but meaningless.
   - Find the real subject, and select the verb accordingly.

+### 13. "I WISH I MAY, I WISH I MIGHT" Tell Me Which Verb to Use Tonight?

+- THE MAY/MIGHT DILEMMA
+- MAY

+  - `may` means that things are possilbe, even likely.

+- MIGHT

+  - `might` means that there is less likelihood of something happening.

+- `may` implies `strong certainty about hypothetical events` and `might` expresses `a lesser degree of certainty`
+- Examples

+  - I may get to take an African safari.
+(Possible on my next trip to Africa)
+  - I might get to take an African safari.
+(Not very likely, but I'm wishing and I'm hoping)
+  - Percival may have to resign if he can't explain the errors.
+(Possible, even likely)
+  - Percival might have to resign if he can't explain the errors.
+(Unlikely, teasing him)

+- Now, let's add one more layer of complexity: `Might` is also the past tense of `may`.
+- In those situation, the degree of complexity is the the criterion for using might.
+  If the other verbs in the sentence are past tense, `may` becomes `might` (past tense)

+- Examples

+  - The report `stated` that the buyers `might` conduct plant tours unannounced.
+  - Percival `said` he `might` resign.

+- MEMORY TIP
+  - `MAY` implies that things are more likely than `MIGHT` does.